Unemployment in China

-Unemployment has been a serious social issue in China in recent years, regarding both an increase in quantity and an unequal impact on different social regions.
-The influence of foreign investment in China has greatly increased since the Chinese economic reform was implemented in the early 1980s.
+Unemployment has been a serious social issue in the People's Republic of China in recent years, regarding both an increase in quantity and an unequal impact on different social regions.
+The influence of foreign investment in China has greatly increased since the reform and opening up was implemented in the early 1980s.
 The relationship between foreign-funded enterprises and urban labor market development is dual.
 Opponents influence the shape of labor-market regulation; however, foreign-funded enterprises have also become a major source of demand for urban and rural areas migrant workers.
 Demographic factors also affect unemployment in China, such as age and sex.
 The position of women in the labor market has been deteriorating, with a decline in labor force participation rate, rising unemployment, increased work intensity and a widening gender pay gap.